-Schedule 1a of the principal document identifies elements of the Green System:
+Schedule 1A of the principal document identifies elements of the Green System:

-- Natural Heritage System;
+- Natural Areas System;

 - Natural Hazard Lands, and

 - Parks and Open Space.

-Schedule 3 of the principal document identifies the Natural System, which includes Significant Natural Areas and Natural Green Spaces and Natural Hazard Lands.
+Schedule 3 of the principal document identifies the Natural System, which includes Natural Areas and Natural Hazards.
 Schedule 4 identifies Parks and Open Spaces.

-In Lakeview, the Natural Heritage System includes the Cawthra Woods, which is one of a few large forested areas remaining in Mississauga.
+In Lakeview, the Natural Areas System includes the Cawthra Woods, which is one of a few large forested areas remaining in Mississauga.
 It is identified as a Provincially Significant Wetland, a Regional Area of Natural and Scientific Interest (ANSI) and an Environmentally Significant Area (ESA).
 The area contains a diversity of plant species and is known as a migratory stopover.

-The Natural Hazard Lands are associated with features such as Lake Ontario Shoreline and five watercourses: Etobicoke Creek, Applewood Creek, Serson Creek, Cawthra Creek and Cooksville Creek.
+The Natural Hazards are associated with features such as Lake Ontario Shoreline and five watercourses: Etobicoke Creek, Applewood Creek, Serson Creek, Cawthra Creek and Cooksville Creek.

-City parks and open spaces, such as golf courses, are places for social interaction, art intervention, and recreation.
+City parks and open spaces, such as golf courses, are places for social interaction and recreation.
 Waterfront Parks, which serve a city and regional wide function, are also an important component of the Parks and Open Space System.
-Lakeview contains seven waterfront parks: Park 358 (not yet named) on the Arsenal property, Lakeview Park, Douglas Kennedy Park, Lakefront Promenade, A.E.
+Lakeview contains seven waterfront parks: Park 358 (Not yet named) on the Arsenal property, Lakeview Park, Douglas Kennedy Park, Lakefront Promenade, A.E.
 Crookes Park, R.K.
 McMillan Park, and Adamson Estate.